Learning Objectives

 Logos and Kairos

-Kairos is the fourth rhetorical appeal, but it is almost always best explained in context with the other rhetorical appeals.
-The word comes from the ancient Greek καιρός (kairós), and means when time or conditions are right for the accomplishment of a crucial action; the opportune and decisive moment.
+Kairos, the fourth rhetorical appeal, is best understood in relation to the others.
+The term comes from the Greek καιρός (kairós) and refers to the right timing or conditions for a crucial action—the opportune moment.

 Glossary